godspeedsystems/gs-documentation/docs/microservices-framework/API & Event.md

 ```

 ### How to access JWT payload
-You can access the complete JWT payload in `<% inputs.user %>` in YAML workflows, and as ctx.inputs.data.user when writing JS/TS workflows.
+You can access the complete JWT payload as ctx.inputs.data.user in JS/TS workflows.

 Example access from TS workflow
 ```ts